melissamonk-NOAA/Vermilion_2021/doc/north.knit.md

 The number of available fish by year and fleet as well as the method we used to calculate initial sample sizes are in Tables \@ref(tab:length-sample-size) and  \@ref(tab:length-inputN).
 Length composition data can be found in Figure
-\@ref(fig:len-data-REC-PC) for the recreational PC retained fleet and Figure \@ref(fig:len-data-REC-PC-DIS) for the recreational PC retained and discard fleets,  Figure \@ref(fig:len-data-REC-PR) for the recreational PR fleet , and Figure \ref{fig:len-data-DWV-ONBOARD} for the Deb Wilson-Vandenberg CPFV onboard survey.
+\@ref(fig:len-data-REC-PC) for the recreational PC retained fleet, Figure \@ref(fig:len-data-REC-PC-DIS) for the recreational PC discard fleet,  Figure \@ref(fig:len-data-REC-PR) for the recreational PR fleet, and Figure \ref{fig:len-data-DWV-ONBOARD} for the Deb Wilson-Vandenberg CPFV onboard survey.

 *Recreational age composition data*

 There are no recreational age composition data available for vermilion rockfish from state sampling programs.
 Otoliths are available from collaborative with Cal Poly to investigate the precision of back-calculating whole fish length from filleted fish in the CPFV fleet.
 These otoliths were not aged for this assessment.

 *Recreational indices of abundance*

 A number of indices of abundance were explored for the recreational fleet (Figure \@ref(fig:cpueall)).
-There were no or limited recreational index data from 2020 due to COVID-19.
-Discard catch is available from onboard observer surveys, but was not included in indices.
+There were limited recreational index data from 2020 due to COVID-19.
+Discarded catch is available from onboard observer surveys, but was not included in indices.
 The STAT considered developing separate indices for discards, but sample sizes were not large enough to warrant modeling.
-The CDFW CPFV logbook data were not considered as an index of abundance due to the fact that vermilion may not be reported to the species level.
+The CDFW CPFV logbook data were not considered as an index of abundance due to the fact that vermilion rockfish may not be accurately reported to the species level.